mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### Coordinate Systems and Correlated Measurement Errors
 When users add PMUs, the incorporation of these measurements into the state estimation model is always in the rectangular coordinate system.
-In this scenario, the real and imaginary components of the phasor measurements become correlated, although typically these correlations are disregarded.
+In this scenario, the real and imaginary components of the phasor measurements become correlated, although typically these correlations are disregarded [[1]](@ref MeasurementModelReferenceManual).
 However, if users want to consider these error correlations, the keyword `correlated = true` is provided for support.

 Further, in the AC state estimation model, users have the flexibility to integrate PMU outputs in the polar coordinate system by specifying `polar = true`.